 - Oats are your best friend.
 Cheap, filling, and versatile.
 Overnight oats, porridge, blended into shakes.

 - Frozen vegetables are just as nutritious as fresh and they last weeks.
-Morrison's has good frozen veg options.
+Morrisons has solid frozen veg options.

 - Eggs are the ultimate budget protein.
 6 eggs gives you roughly 36g of protein for very little cost.